cryptoinhero/zurbank/README.md

 * Retreiving active and expired crowdsale information [doc] (src/zurbank/doc/rpc-api.md#omni_getcrowdsale)

-* Sending a specific BTC amount to a receiver with referenceamount in `omni_send`
+* Sending a specific ZUR amount to a receiver with referenceamount in `omni_send`

 * Creating and broadcasting transactions based on raw Omni Layer transactions with `omni_sendrawtx`